WSG23/yosai_intel_dashboard_fresh/README.md

 ### Go API Gateway

+The source code for the gateway lives under the `gateway/` directory.

 The gateway forwards all requests to the dashboard service defined by the `APP_HOST` and `APP_PORT` environment variables (defaults are `app` and `8050`).
 Additional middleware can be toggled with: